unchainedshop/unchained/docs/source/installation/install-engine.md

 This tutorial helps you:

 - Configure and run unchained engine.
-- Access the local Admin UI example admin app
+- Access the engine through the [Admin UI sandbox](https://sandbox.unchained.shop/log-in)
 - Open the graphQL playground of your local Unchained Engine

 .